 The Science Behind Hug Blankets and Gentle Pressure Stimulation

 Wrapping a blanket around your shoulders can feel like one giant hug - with the right blanket, that is.
-If it's soft, warm and cozy that is a good start but blankets with the right stretch, weigt and drape can actually be more than comforting and even beneficial to your health by actually triggering your body's stress release hormone. ults.
+If it's soft, warm and cozy that is a good start but blankets with the right stretch, weight and drape can actually be more than comforting and even beneficial to your health by triggering your body's stress release hormone.

 How Does That Work?